 There are a million ways you can write emails to promote your restaurant and we can’t cover them all here.
-But let’s take a look at some of the most effective email marketing ideas for restaurants.
+But, let’s take a look at some of the most effective restaurant email marketing ideas.

 You should have emails that are relevant to each stage of the customer journey.

 One of the most important stages is when people first sign up.
-In fact, welcome emails generate 320% more money than any other type of promotional email!
+Welcome emails generate 320% more money than any other type of promotional email.

 Here’s an example of a welcome email from Chipotle:

-The design is simple yet striking, with a few impactful visual elements and big action buttons.
+The design is simple yet striking, with a few impactful visual elements and big call to action buttons.

-Notice how the email also creates a sense of exclusivity by saying “you’ll be the first to hear about” their offers.
-Creating a sense of exclusivity is a way to show subscribers that it is worth their while to stay on your list.
+Notice how the email also creates a sense of exclusivity by saying “You’ll be the first to hear about” their offers.
+Creating a sense of exclusivity is a way to show customers that it is worth their while to stay on your list.

-Email is a very intimate way to communicate to people, they’ve given you permission to intrude a bit on their time, so you may as well make your emails as personal as possible.
+Email is a very personal way to communicate with people.
+They’ve permitted you to intrude a bit on their time, so it’s worth your while to make your emails as interesting as possible.

 You can use list segmentation and email automation to send tailored emails.

-For example, add an email list field for birthdays and then send a personalised email to subscribers the week before their birthday inviting them to visit your restaurant to celebrate.
-Include a call to action (CTA) encouraging them to reserve a table.
+For example, add a list for birthday emails and then send a personalised email to subscribers the week before their birthday inviting them to visit your restaurant to celebrate.
+Include a call to action encouraging them to reserve a table.

 A good way to do this is to include fields in your sign-in form so people can specify their preferences.